Public Service Loan Forgiveness

 The program helps attract talent to work at 501(c)(3) charitable nonprofits, encourages and incentivizes employees to remain in the sector, and provides relief for public service professionals who are often paid less than other employment opportunities.

-• Qualifying employment includes:
+• Qualifying Employment includes:

 • Employment with a government agency (federal, state, local or tribal)